finos/generator-symphony/README.md

 2. Install Symphony BDK Generator `npm i -g generator-symphony`
 3. Create a new directory and go into it `mkdir myBot && cd myBot`
 4. Run Symphony BDK Generator and follow instructions on screen `yo symphony`

-## BDK2.0

-It is now possible to create Java BDK2.0 projects through a revamped developer experience of the existing generator.
-To access to the new menu you just have to run `yo symphony 2.0`

 ## Known issues